Jamie Chung: Awards and recognition

 On April 2, 2009, Chung won the Female Stars of Tomorrow Award at the 2009 ShoWest industry trade show along with her Sorority Row castmates.

 At the 2012 Seattle International Film Festival, Chung won the Golden Space Needle Award for Best Actress for Eden.

+Chung received a Screen Actors Guild Award nomination for her role in the series Lovecraft Country along her castmates.

 Personal life

 Chung began dating actor and musician Bryan Greenberg in 2012.
 They became engaged in December 2013, and were married on October 31, 2015, in Santa Barbara, California.
 In 2019, Chung revealed that she had started the process of oocyte cryopreservation.
 In October 2021, she and Greenberg had twin sons who were born via surrogacy.

 In 2013, they acquired a home in Manhattan, and in 2020, acquired a home in Brooklyn.

 In 2023, through her appearance on Finding Your Roots, Chung learned that she is a direct descendant of Jeong Geum-gang.
 Born in the 1300s, he served in a high ranking government position equivalent to deputy prime minister during the Goryeo Dynasty.
-She also uncovered that according to legend in 1457 a distant ancestral cousin of hers played a crucial role in the aftermath of Danjong of Joseon’s overthrow.
-This cousin recovered the body of the deposed king, who had been executed by his uncle Sejo from a river in Yeongwol and provided him with a respectful burial.
+She also uncovered that according to legend in 1457 a distant ancestral cousin of hers, Eom Heung-do played a crucial role in the aftermath of Danjong of Joseon’s overthrow.
+Eom recovered the body of the deposed king, who had been executed by his uncle Sejo from a river in Yeongwol and provided him with a respectful burial.
 To escape retribution, he went into hiding for the remainder of his life.
-Honored by Koreans as a “loyal subject to the rightful king,” his courageous act continues to be commemorated annually in the village, where locals reenact the king’s funeral.
-The town also features a statue depicting Chung’s cousin holding Danjong’s body.
+Honored by Koreans as a “loyal subject to the rightful king,” his courageous act continues to be commemorated annually in the village, where locals reenact the king's funeral.
+The town also features a statue depicting Eom holding Danjong's body.

 In January 2025, Chung and Greenberg's house in Los Angeles was destroyed by the Southern California wildfires.
 They and their twin sons were unharmed.